How can you know when you’ve fully paid your dues?

 “Always play your best show, every time.” -Mick Jagger

-Based on that statement by one of the biggest names in the history of recorded music, telling artists that they still have to perform at their highest level each and every time regardless of how successful they may be is indicative of never fully paying your dues.
+Based on that statement by one of the biggest names in the history of recorded music, you’ve not fully paid your dues.
+Ever.

-What this also means is that we as Due-Payers should be looking for help in all we do where needed, and be humble enough to ask when we realize there’s something we don’t know.
+What this also means is that we can be humble enough to ask when we realize there’s something we don’t know.

 I’m in that boat too.